 Clarified the instructions.

 The source files are available for anyone wanting to modify or extend.
-Before you make fun of me, remember it was my first time using Contruct!
+This was my first time using Construct.net, so keep that in mind before you berate me for my shoddy work 🙂.
 I do encourage anyone else working on this or similar lab simulations to share what you come up with.

 During our PLTW Human Body Systems lesson on the nervous system, we study the speed at which signals travel through neurons, as well as the regions of the brain that control various functions.
 The curriculum points us to a cool little activity that measures our reaction time when doing tasks of increasing complexity.
 In Case 4, it becomes quite challenging to have to read a set of instructions and do the opposite as quickly as possible.